camronjacobson/clean_pipeline/README.md

 ### 4.1 Neighbor Discovery Algorithm

-The efficiency of our system hinges on intelligent neighbor discovery that reduces the O(n²) all-pairs comparison to O(n log n).
+The efficiency of my system hinges on intelligent neighbor discovery that reduces the O(n²) all-pairs comparison to O(n log n).

 #### 4.1.1 Spatial Indexing Implementation